ossf/tac/process/request_resources.md

 ### Security audits and improvements

 Qualifying projects may request funding for security audits and other services offered by third party security professionals.
 Before creating a request for proposals, projects should confirm funding availability with the OpenSSF Budget Committee.
 After receiving proposals, projects should request their selected proposal be funded through the Budget Committee.
-Projects who need assistance creating an RFP should contact the OpenSSF Planning Committee.
+Projects that need assistance creating an RFP should contact the OpenSSF Planning Committee.
 RFPs must be posted in a public channel(s) (GitHub issue, mailing list).
 OpenSSF member companies may bid on RFPs.

 ## Other

 ### Code of Conduct support

 All projects must follow the [OpenSSF Code of Conduct](https://openssf.org/community/code-of-conduct/), or, if a project has its own Code of Conduct, it must be reviewed and approved by the TAC.

-If projects receive reports of conduct violations, they should report them to conduct@openssf.org.

 ### Vulnerability disclosure assistance